1Solon/obsidian/College/Group Project/Group Project 1 2024-09-20.md

 * 15% for final presentation and software demo
 * 50% for final report
 * 5 minutes video submitted every week, vlog of what is done each time
+* 1 minute per person is a HARD requirement
+* Presentation per person each week is ADDITIONAL to the vlog
 *